IVF treatment in UK

 The next step in your treatment will be ovarian stimulation.
 This entails administering the FSH your nurse will have taught you to inject in order to prompt the ovaries to bring a significant number of follicles and boost the likelihood of extracting eggs from them.

 You will then be given a last injection of human chorionic gonadotropin (hCG) or a gonadotropin-releasing hormone agonist after roughly 9 to 14 days of stimulation (GnRHa).
-That said, the trigger injection should be administered 35 to 36 hours prior to egg retrieval.
+That said, the trigger injection should be administered 35 to 36 hours prior to egg retrieval during egg donation in the UK.

 Step #3 : Egg retrieval

 The sperm derived from the intended father or the sperm donor will be combined with the eggs after they have been harvested in a controlled laboratory environment.
-Moreover, the embryologists from our partner clinics will examine the eggs the next morning to look for any indications of fertilization.
+Moreover, the embryologists from our partner IVF clinic in UK will examine the eggs the next morning to look for any indications of fertilization.

 Step # 4 : Embryo Transfer